Optimal Transport and Skorokhod Embedding: Preliminaries on stopping times and filtrations

-We have the following result characterizing the class of {\it randomized stopping times}. \begin{theorem} Let $\xi\in \mathsf{M}$.
-Then the following are equivalent: \begin{enumerate} \item There is a Borel function $H:S\to[0,1]$ such that $H$ is right-continuous, decreasing and
+Randomized stopping times play a key role in this paper; depending on the respective context, the following different characterizations will be useful: \begin{theorem} Let $\xi\in \mathsf{M}$.
+Then the following are equivalent: \begin{enumerate} \item There is a Borel function $A:S\to[0,1]$ such that the process $A\circ r$ is right-continuous increasing and